weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/cluster-architecture.md

 :::info Added in `v1.25`
 :::

-Weaviate uses the [Raft consensus algorithm](https://raft.github.io/) for schema replication.
+Weaviate uses the [Raft consensus algorithm](https://raft.github.io/) for schema replication, implemented with Hashicorp's [raft library](https://pkg.go.dev/github.com/hashicorp/raft).

+Raft ensures that schema changes are consistent across the cluster.
+A schema change is forwarded to the leader node, which applies the change to its log before replicating it to the follower nodes.
+Once a majority of nodes have acknowledged the change, the leader commits the change to the log.
+The leader then notifies the followers, which apply the change to their logs.

+This architecture ensures that schema changes are consistent across the cluster, even in the event of (a minority of) node failures.

 As a result, a Weaviate cluster will include a leader node that is responsible for schema changes.
 The leader node is elected by the Raft algorithm and is responsible for coordinating schema changes.

-As a result, each request that changes the schema will be sent to the leader node.
-The leader node will then replicate the schema change to the follower nodes.
-Once a quorum of nodes has acknowledged the schema change, the leader node will confirm the change to the client.

-This architecture ensures that schema changes are consistent across the cluster, even in the event of (a minority of) node failures.
+On the other hand - data replication in Weaviate is leaderless.

 ## Data replication: Leaderless